Busoladadeshina/Busola-Adeshina-portfolio/final-project-part-three.md

 # Changes made since Part II
 Since completing Part I and Part II, I have updated my Shorthand storyboard and made significant progress in refining my story to advocate for increased public awareness and funding for Sickle Cell Disease (SCD) research in the United States.
 The insights from my user interviews were instrumental as I incorporated feedback gotten to make your visualizations more impactful and easier to understand.
 For example, I added call-out statistics to highlight key information, and emphasized the economic impact of increased funding with Cost Burden.

-A significant addition to my story is also including the fictional persona of Jamal Thompson, a 21-year-old African American student living with SCD who represent the majority age-group and race of those living with sickle cell.
+A significant addition to my story is also including the fictional persona of Jamal Thompson, a 21-year-old African American student living with SCD to typify the experience of the majority age-group and race of those living with sickle cell.
 This persona helps humanize the issue and appeals to the audience's emotions, making the story more compelling and relatable.
 I also added story spotlights of some sickle cell warriors and video of personal experience of people living with sickle cell on my storyboard from reputable sources like CDC, NHLBI and the Children Hospital Boston.
 I used this to address the feedback from interviewees who suggested adding a human story to strengthen the emotional appeal.

 I also included Next Steps/ Call to action for my primary audience which is the policymakers, particularly those involved in health policy and research (NIH) funding decisions (U.S Senators sitting on the Senate Health, Education, Labor, and Pensions (HELP) Committee in the US Congress and NIH funding officials).

-## The next steps/policy recommendations
+## Next steps/policy recommendations
 • Increase NIH funding for Sickle Cell Disease research by 50% each year over the next 5 years

 • Create tax incentives for pharmaceutical companies to invest in Sickle Cell Disease cure research

 • Expand Medicaid coverage for Sickle Cell Disease treatments and specialized care

 ## Final design decisions